astorm/pestle/docs/magneto2-others.md

     php bin/magento sampledata:deploy
     php bin/magento cache:enable

-Piping this output to a shell script (or copy/pasting the code to your terminal/shell window) and then running it will results in Magento 2 being installed on your local system.
+Piping this output to a shell script (or copy/pasting the code to your terminal/shell window) and then running it will result in Magento 2 being installed on your local system.

 **IMPORTANT**: The commands generated include setting Magento's umask.
 This was (and technically still is) a workaround for file permission issues in Magento 2 when running under the Apache `mod_php` module.
 While Magento product management indicated that Magento 2 could run under `mod_php`, most folks have found that PHP-FPM (or another FastCGI method) is required to get decent performance from Magento 2.